Coronary artery disease

 Blockage in the Arteries.
 Eventually the calcified (hardened) arteries become narrower, a condition known as stenosis.

-- Such oxygen deprivation is called ischemia.
-When it affects the coronary arteries, it causes injury to the tissues of the heart.
+- This oxygen deprivation is called ischemia.
+When it is severe enough in the coronary arteries, it causes injury to the tissues of the heart.

 - These narrow and stiff arteries not only slow down blood flow.
 They also become vulnerable to injury and clot formation, which is what usually triggers a heart attack.